 \subsection{Duadic codes}

 Duadic codes are an important family of linear codes with rich algebraic and combinatorial properties.
-Other well-known families, such as the quadratic residue (QR) codes, and many examples of linear codes with optimal parameters were constructed using duadic codes.
+Quadratic residue (QR) codes and many examples of linear codes with optimal parameters belong to the family of duadic codes.
 Binary duadic codes were first introduced by Leon et al. \cite{Leon-Pless}, and were later generalized to larger fields by Pless \cite{Pless,Pless3}.
 They are extensively discussed in \cite[Chapter 6]{Huffman} and \cite[Section 2.7]{Encyclopedia}.
-There has been some recent work on the development of duadic constacyclic codes~\cite{blackford2,blackford1,karbaski} and their applications to construct families of quantum codes with good properties~\cite{aly2006,RezaDuadic}.
+There has also been some recent work on the development of duadic constacyclic codes~\cite{blackford2,blackford1,karbaski} and their applications to construct families of quantum codes with good properties~\cite{aly2006,RezaDuadic}.